pawelad/just-scored/README.md

-And if you want to go _all_ the way, you can fork this repository and plug it into [CircleCI][circleci] - it will use the existing config I built, which implements full CI / CD pipeline.
+And if you want to go _all_ the way, you can fork this repository and plug it into [CircleCI][circleci] - it will use the existing config I built, which implements a full CI / CD pipeline.
 It runs tests on each push and deploys the app on each version tag.

 ## Contributions